Discover the magical beauty of pearls - Everything you need to know

 What are pearls?

-Types of pearls – natural, cultured and imitation
+Types of pearls - natural, cultured, and imitation

-There are several types of pearls on the market, including natural, cultured, and imitation pearls.
+There are different types of pearls on the market, including natural, cultured, and imitation pearls.
 Natural pearls are rarely found and are very valuable due to their rarity.
 They are formed without any human intervention and usually come from wild oysters.

 How are pearls formed?

-How do you recognize real pearls?
+How to recognize real pearls?

 - Feel the pearls: Real pearls usually feel cool to the touch, while imitation pearls often take on the ambient temperature.